lumpsoid/blog-data-eater/_posts/2023-05-29-working-with-stacktile-river.md

 In this config, we define various parameters such as the runtime change behavior, output-specific layouts, and specific settings for the default layout.
 Feel free to adjust these values to suit your preferences.

 # Using wlr-randr to Identify Outputs
-To determine the appropriate output identifier for Stacktile's configuration, you can utilize a tool called wlr-randr.
+To determine the appropriate output identifier for Stacktile's configuration, you can utilize a tool called `wlr-randr`.
 It provides information about available outputs and their identifiers.
-Execute the command wlr-randr in your terminal to retrieve the necessary details.
+Execute the command `wlr-randr` in your terminal to retrieve the necessary details.

 # Modifying Layouts during Runtime
 One of the standout features of Stacktile is the ability to change layouts dynamically while your system is running.
 To achieve this, you can use the following command: